What will your child learn in first grade language arts?

 We would also like to see you spending time reading with your child each night.
 The best way to improve a child's reading skills is by reading.
 This can be your child reading to you, or you reading to your child.
 Reading to your child helps build vocabulary and helps your child hear examples of what a fluent reader sounds like.
 Giving your child time and opportunity to read to you, creates a special bonding time and helps build their confidence.
 If you need reading materials at home, please let me know.

-**Your child will have PE every day of the week from 9:45-10:15 AM.
+**Your child will have PE on Wednesdays, Thursdays and Fridays.
 It is required that your child wear tennis shoes every day to PE.
+It is a good habit for all children to wear tennis shoes each day for recess time as well.

 Below is our elementary grading scale.